mahynski/template-conda-project/README.md

    * Install the "Dev Containers" Extension in VS Code.
    * First `git clone` this repo, then [open the folder in the container](https://code.visualstudio.com/docs/devcontainers/containers#_quick-start-open-an-existing-folder-in-a-container) by selecting "Dev Containers: Open Folder in Container" from the Command Palette.
    * From a terminal in VS Code, (1) navigate to your desired starting point (`data/analysis` is recommended), then (2) run `$ bash /path/to/.devcontainer/start_jupyter.sh` to launch a Jupyter server (forwarded on port 1234 by default) from the head of the repo.
 The default kernel contains the `conda-env.yml` packages but is not renamed.
+     * Note that this installs the `project-env` jupyter kernel automatically.

 Local Installation
 ---

 Set up the conda environment for this project.
 You will need to install the environment in your Jupyter to use it (third command below).
 Change the name of the conda environment (default="project-env") in the `conda-env.yml` if you wish.

 ```code
 $ conda env create -f conda-env.yml
 $ conda activate project-env